We Build Custom 3D medical models for clinicians, health systems and healthcare vendors.

 What is the material used for medical models?

-Most of our medical models are 3D printed in sandstone-like material; however, we also print in UV-cured resins depending on the specific need.
+We print in UV-cured resins depending on the specific need.

 Can you make flexible, tissue-like medical models?